-Fig. 10.
-Rough sea surface and bottom results in significant increase in the number of ray-traced multipath components at the receiver, compared with the flat seabed used to obtain the results in Fig. 3 and 8.
+Fig. 9.
+Rough sea surface and uneven seabed result in a significant increase in the number of ray-traced multipath components at the receiver, compared with the flat seabed used to obtain the results in Fig. 3 and 7.

-in Listing 2.
-We use the common BELLHOP characterisation of a generic sea bottom layer as an acousto-elastic half-space with 1600 m/s sound speed (representative of sand-silt [61]) and 1 g/cm3 density [17].
+Fig. 9 shows the results of ray tracing with the addition of such a randomly uneven seabed (generated using the method described in Appendix A-B).
+Here, we use the default BELLHOP characterisation of a generic sea bottom layer as an acousto-elastic half-space with 1600 m/s sound speed (representative of sand-silt [64]) and 1 g/cm3 density [17].

-Fig. 10 shows the results of ray tracing with the addition of an uneven seabed generated by the code from Listing 3.
-It shows that there are significantly more multipath components arriving at the receiver due to the increase in the number of possible paths reflected from the rough sea surface and uneven sea bottom.
-The number of multipath components in Fig. 10b is a more realistic representation of challenging underwater acoustic channels encountered in practice.
-However, this is a relatively extreme example in terms of the amount of multipath propagation, chosen by us for illustrative purposes.
+Fig. 9 shows that there are significantly more multipath components arriving at the receiver due to the increase in the number of possible paths reflected from the rough sea surface and uneven sea bottom.
+The number of multipath components in Fig. 9b is a more realistic representation of challenging underwater acoustic channels encountered in practice.
+However, this is a relatively extreme example in terms of the multipath propagation, chosen by us for illustrative purposes.
 If the communication range was shorter, the sea was shallower, and/or the nodes were placed near the sea surface or seabed instead of the middle of the water column, the number of ray-traced multipath components and their delay spread would likely be significantly smaller.

-Fig. 11.
-Set of multipath arrivals in an underwater acoustic channel equivalent to Fig. 10 but with broader Gaussian beams, as opposed to geometric beams, resulting in more multipath components traced to the receiver, with more accurately estimated amplitude.
+Fig. 10.
+Set of multipath arrivals in an underwater acoustic channel equivalent to Fig. 9 but with broader Gaussian beams, as opposed to geometric beams, resulting in more multipath components traced to the receiver, with more accurately estimated amplitude.

-D. Gaussian vs Geometric Beams
+C. Gaussian vs Geometric Beams

-There are two types of beams that can be used in BELLHOP simulations:
+There are two types of beams that are typically used for modeling the UWA multipath propagation:

-- Geometric (hat-shaped) the beams are separated by linear boundaries half-way between neighbouring rays, and only those rays whose "hat-shaped" boundary encloses the receiver location are recorded [17]. - Gaussian the energy of every beam spreads more broadly using a Gaussian intensity profile normal to the ray [28].
+- Geometric (hat-shaped) the beams are separated at the point of departure by linear boundaries half-way between neighbouring rays, and only those rays whose "hat-shaped" boundary encloses the receiver location are recorded [17]. - Gaussian the energy of every beam spreads more broadly using a Gaussian intensity profile normal to the ray [35].

-Geometric beams are a better option for graphical ray tracing in BELLHOP because it restricts the resulting plots to only include the signal paths that arrive in very close vicinity of the receiver, e.g. Fig. 3a, 8a, 10a.
-However, for more advanced simulations, Gaussian beam spreading is a more accurate approach for estimating the total acoustic intensity at the receiver by calculating a superposition of multiple Gaussian beams in the vicinity of the receiver [28]-[30].
+Geometric beams are a better option for graphical ray tracing (e.g. in BELLHOP) because it restricts the resulting plots to only include the signal paths that arrive in very close vicinity of the receiver, e.g. Fig. 3a, 7a, 9a.
+However, for more advanced simulations, Gaussian beam spreading is considered a more accurate approach for estimating the total acoustic intensity at the receiver by calculating a superposition of multiple Gaussian beams in the vicinity of the receiver [35]-[37].

-Gaussian beams can be simulated in our model by setting the pars.gaussianbeams parameter to true.
-For example, an equivalent single_sim simulation to that in Fig. 10 but with Gaussian instead of geometric beams produced the set of arrivals shown in Fig. 11.
+For example, an equivalent beam tracing simulation to that in Fig. 9 but with Gaussian instead of geometric beams produced the set of arrivals shown in Fig. 10.
 A lot more echoes are traced to the receiver due to broader Gaussian beams.
 The relative amplitude of the multipath components is also different from the previously discussed geometric beam simulations due to the Gaussian spreading of the beam energy.
-This set of amplitudes, phases and delays will yield a more accurate calculation of the total acoustic intensity, described in Subsection IV-F.
+This set of amplitudes, phases and delays will yield a more accurate calculation of the total acoustic intensity, described in Subsection IV-D.